marcoms/quicktap/readme.md

 ### `quicktap(elOrEls, options={})`

 Applies quicktap enhancements to `elOrEls`.
+This will cause each targeted element to fire an `activate` event when pressed and a `deactivate` event when released.

 `options` is an object with two optional properties:
 - `class` (`string`): string to use for active class name instead of `quicktap.class` (default: `quicktap.class`)